 You can fit up to 4 people on each toboggan, too, so it’s a very family-friendly activity.
 And while you do have to walk up 108 stairs to reach the top of the chutes every time you want to ride, you don’t have to carry a toboggan up with you – that part is all automated now!

 Learn more about tobogganing in Cleveland here.
-The chutes ARE open this winter, but you need to reserve your time slot in advance.
+The chutes are already open for this winter, but you need to reserve your entry time slot in advance.

 3. Take a winter hike